sylphlab/zen-coder/memory-bank/activeContext.md

 Prepare for next task (UnoCSS styling).

 ## Recent Changes
+- **Implemented Provider Selection Persistence:** Modified `app.tsx` to save/restore both selected provider and model ID using `vscode.getState`/`setState`.
+- **Added Clear Chat Button:** Implemented button and handler in `app.tsx` and backend message handling in `extension.ts` to clear chat history.
+- **Fixed UI Update on Stream (Attempt 3):** Implemented stricter immutability in `appendMessageChunk` handler (`app.tsx`) by creating new objects/arrays for all modified levels of the state.
+- **Fixed UI Update on Stream (Attempt 2):** Further refined frontend logic (`app.tsx`) for `appendMessageChunk` using deep cloning to ensure state updates trigger immediate UI re-renders.
+- **Fixed UI Update on Stream:** Modified frontend logic (`app.tsx`) for `appendMessageChunk` to ensure state updates trigger immediate UI re-renders by creating new array references, resolving the issue where messages only appeared after reload.
+- **Fixed AI Response Handling:** Corrected frontend logic (`app.tsx`) in the `startAssistantMessage` handler to properly use the `messageId` sent from the backend, resolving issues where AI responses weren't displayed after the previous fix.
+- **Fixed Immediate User Message Display:** Updated `handleSend` in `app.tsx` to add the user message to the UI state *before* sending it to the backend, ensuring immediate visibility.
 - **Implemented UI State Persistence:** Refactored history management to use a single persistent store (`UiMessage[]` format mirroring frontend state) saved in `globalState` (`zenCoderUiHistory`).
     - Backend (`extension.ts`) now incrementally updates this UI history during streaming (text chunks, tool calls, tool status updates) and saves frequently.
     - Backend translates `UiMessage[]` to `CoreMessage[]` on demand before calling the AI SDK.